browserify/browserify/readme.markdown

 `opts.externalRequireName` defaults to `'require'` in `expose` mode but you can use another name.

+With `opts.resolve` you can pass in a custom resolve function which has to apply to the [browser-resolve API](https://github.com/defunctzombie/node-browser-resolve#api).
+Otherwise [browser-resolve](https://npmjs.org/package/browser-resolve) is used for resolving.
 Note that if files do not contain javascript source code then you also need to specify a corresponding transform for them.

 All other options are forwarded along to [module-deps](https://npmjs.org/package/module-deps)